powhwee/stream-fastvlm/README.md

-# Stream-VLM: Stream video to Apple's FastVLM using ffmpeg for captioning / descriptions
+# Stream-VLM: Stream video to Apple's FastVLM using ffmpeg for timestamped text description logging

 Apple's FastVLM repository (https://github.com/apple/ml-fastvlm) comes with a demo predict.py that works with an image, and also iOS/MacOS apps to demo its features.